 2023

-Internationale Photoszene Cologne Festival
+Internationale Photoszene Cologne Festival, Photography in Progress

 Kunsträume der Michael Horbach Stiftung, Cologne (DE)